Utah Jazz

 Frank is an active member of The National Athletic Trainer’s Association (NATA) and has had the opportunity to serve as a featured presenter at numerous national and international sport medicine conferences.
 Barnett has authored numerous original clinical research papers in the areas of injury prevention and human performance.
 Barnett’s clinical and research efforts center around the collective integrated care and wellness of athletes and active individuals.
 Barnett strives to provide athletes and clinicians with a proactive medical model to promote the longevity of NBA athletes’ careers and their long-term quality of life.

-Education: Springfield College (B.S.); University of Florida (MS)Hometown: Bolton, MA
+Education: King’s College (B.S.); California University of Pennsylvania (M.S.)